 Target: Facebook Fan Page Example in Detail #25

-In our next to last installment of the 26 Facebook Fan Page Examples in Detail series, I’ll be checking out the big bull’s-eye, Target.
+26 Facebook Fan Page Examples in Detail series, I’ll be checking out the big bull’s-eye, Target.
 With headquarters in Minneapolis, Minnesota, Target’s Facebook fan page currently boasts 18.1 million fans.
 How well are they doing at engaging with this large audience?
 I take a look at their page and analyze their content strategy and engagement.

 Target Facebook TimelineLike all brand pages after Facebook’s most recent update, visiting the Target fan page automatically takes you to their timeline.
 Their profile picture and cover photo are clearly branded with the highly recognizable bull’s-eye logo, but they also feature a whimsical quality that fits well with Target’s brand personality as seen in their traditional advertising.